 Augsburg, recognizing Pepi’s potential, moved quickly to secure the services of the promising American striker.
 The transfer marked a significant milestone for both the player and MLS, as Pepi became one of the highest-profile players to make the jump from the league to European soccer.

-Ricardo Pepi’s journey from FC Dallas to Augsburg is a shining example of the opportunities offered by MLS for young players seeking to make their mark on the global soccer stage.
-As Pepi continues to build his career in Europe, his story serves as an inspiration to the next generation of talented players looking to follow in his footsteps and achieve success both domestically and abroad.
+Ricardo Pepi’s journey from FC Dallas to Augsburg isn’t exactly a success story for him, but it’s a shining example of the opportunities offered by MLS for young players seeking to make their mark on the global soccer stage.

 Midfielder: Atlanta United FC